GiacomoDiFa/Advance-Data-Managment-Laboratory-Project/README.md

 cd Advance-Data-Managment-Laboratory-Project/backend
 ```

+2. Insert all the necessary token to the .env file.

-2. Start the backend server:
+3. Start the backend server:

 ```bash
 node server.js